 Cana Gorda Beach: Because Caña Gorda Beach is located in the Guánica Forest Reserve, a great deal of trees line the shore.
 The beach itself has soft white sand and clear, calm waters.

 Another location worth considering is Playa Santa.
 The shore of Playa Santana stretches on for a mile, lined with coconut palms and resort properties.
 The sands are soft and white with aqua colored waters that rush ashore at regular intervals.

 Rosado Beach: While the beach is still located inside a community, a wall of trees does help block out some of the buildings and the road.
 However, even if the trees did not, the area is no San Juan, and is quiet enough not to disturb anyone napping on the beach.

 Guánica and the surrounding areas have a nice selection of beaches.
 If you'd like to dig deeper, you can learn more on this page.

-Assuming you enjoy learning about other places and cultures, you should consider visiting a museum during your vacation.
+If you enjoy learning about other places and cultures, you might want to visit a museum while on vacation in Guánica.

 An interesting landmark worth visiting is Museo Historico de Las Piedras.
 It is located in San German, 11.2 mi.
 Northwest of central Guánica.
 Visitors that are interested in the area's roots are welcomed to explore what the museum has to offer.
 Featuring several exhibits of different focuses, guests will gain a first hand account of the everyday history.

-The chart right below enables you to get more details on a museum nearby.
+The following table enables you to get more details concerning a museum you might enjoy nearby.

 |Museo Historico de Las Piedras||(787) 733-2160||11.2 mi.
 Northwest of Central Guánica||Puerto Rico|

-Visitors may enjoy some other intriguing places worth visiting in Guánica.
+Visitors may discover some other worthwhile places to visit in Guánica.